 The Outreach Committee’s main goal is to publicize and carry out the mission of the Undergraduate Research Network to all respective schools and disciplines.
 The committee is responsible for planning, coordinating, and executing many of the activities for UVA’s annual Research Week.
 In the past, some of these activities have included workshops, URN’s annual research symposium, fireside chats with faculty and much more.
 In the future we hope to expand URN’s scope to all fields of study and better inform the study body of our organization’s happenings through the use of the weekly newsletter and social media accounts.

-Officers: Jordan Bridges, Elizabeth Beverly, Jake Hitchcock, Tania Rodriguez, Brad Sheen
+Officers: Gabriel Andrade, Jordan Bridges, Elizabeth Beverly, Cathy Chang, Jake Hitchcock, Nausheen Kachru, Vaishnavi Karimpuzha, Emily Plunkett, Tania Rodriguez, Brad Sheen, Malvika Venkataraman

 Chair: Caroline Bereuter